Copycat Longhorn Parmesan Crusted Chicken

 - Combine the chopped Parmesan, Provolone, and Buttermilk Ranch dressing in a small bowl.

 - Use the back of a fork to mash and stir the cheese around until they’re about the consistency of lumpy mashed potatoes.

 - Microwave for an additional 15 seconds.
 Stir, and spread on top of the chicken.

-- Combine the panko with the garlic powder.
-Stir in the melted butter and top the chicken with it.
+Combine the panko with the garlic powder.
+Stir in the melted butter, this allows the Panko topping to brown, otherwise it can immediately burn.
+Top the chicken with it.

 - Serve with mashed potatoes and enjoy!